Learning objective

 • trafficked

-Being moved or taken from one place to another, often secretly or illegally, usually for harmful or unfair reasons.
+Being taken from one place to another, often in a secret or illegal way, usually to be treated unfairly or harmed.

 Elizabeth Stafford